SmirnovValeriy/ray-tracing/README.md

 ## Ray Tracing

 ### Ray tracing task requirements
-During a Computer Graphics course students of the Computional Mathematics and Cybernetics Faculty of Moscow State University are offered to solve a task on ray tracing algorithm and visualize 1-3 scenes using the algorithm.
+During a Computer Graphics course students of the Computational Mathematics and Cybernetics Faculty of Moscow State University are offered to solve a task on ray tracing algorithm and visualize 1-3 scenes using the algorithm.

 Obligatory requiremnts are as following:
 1. implementation of local illumination with Phong's model (or others);